Delegated Classification: Min-budget contract design -- deferred proofs

+For the following definition, recall the definition of MLR crossing point $j^*$ (Def.~\ref{def:mlr_crossing_point}), and survival function $\mathbb{S}$ (Def.~\ref{def:survival_function}):

-\begin{definition}[Crossing-point survival] For a contract design setting satsifying MLRP, denote by $j^*=j^*_{F_n, F_{n-1}}$ the crossing point of the outcome distribution corresponding to the highest action $F_n$, and the outcome distribution corresponding to the second-highest action $F_{n-1}$.
+\begin{definition}[\ConcavityAssumption{}; Formal statement of \Cref{def:concavity_assumption}] For a contract design setting satsifying MLRP, denote by $j^*=j^*_{F_n, F_{n-1}}$ the crossing point of the outcome distribution corresponding to the highest action $F_n$, and the outcome distribution corresponding to the second-highest action $F_{n-1}$.
 For any action $i\in[n]$, the \emph{crossing-point survival} $s_i$ is defined as:

 \end{definition}